George Mitchell (criminal)

-George Mitchell, nicknamed The Penguin, is an Irish criminal originally from Ballyfermot.
+George Mitchell, nicknamed The Penguin, is an Irish criminal originally from Drimnagh.
 He had an older brother Patrick, who died in January 2020.
 He is a cousin of Gay Mitchell and Jim Mitchell.

 Criminal history

 Early criminal history

 He started as a driver for Jacob's but got involved in robberies with associates of Martin Cahill.

 Illicit drug dealing

 In 1988 he was convicted of stealing a large amount of cattle drench and jailed for five years.
 While in prison he became interested in the illegal drug trade and within a few years of his release he was the largest supplier of illicit drugs in the country.

 In the 1990s he was arrested in Luton by British police while in the possession of £575,000, a downpayment for drugs.
 The money was seized but Mitchell was released.
-During this time he built up a large ecstasy processing plant.
+In 1995, the Garda drug squad raided a house in Lucan, Dublin and discovered an ecstasy processing plant believed to have been set up by Mitchell.

 In 1996 his associate Johnny Doran was caught with £500,000 worth of cannabis at M50 at Castleknock.
 His gunman Michael Boyle was caught after a botched murder attempt in London, leaving him feeling vulnerable.
 Concerned that the Gardaí were focusing on him, he moved the centre of his operations to Amsterdam.